Architecture

 Each handler implements the ACME protocol semantics for its endpoint: reading from and writing to the database, dispatching validation, invoking the CA, etc.

-For write operations that span multiple tables (e.g., creating an order with its authorizations and challenges), the handler uses a single SQLite transaction to ensure atomicity.
+For write operations that span multiple tables (e.g., creating an order with its authorizations and challenges), the handler uses a single database transaction to ensure atomicity.
+On PostgreSQL, state-transition transactions (new-order, new-authz, challenge) additionally issue SET LOCAL synchronous_commit = off via db::pg_local_async_commit to eliminate per-commit WAL flush overhead; the certificate issuance transaction retains full durability.

 6. Response construction